On the Lie noncommutative integrability: Abstract

 \section{Abstract}

 The Lie theory of non-commutative integrability is used to reconstruct some integrable systems of ordinary differential equations in $\mathbb R^3$.
-The Darboux–Brioschi–Halphen system is an example of the Lie integrable system associated with the simple Lie algebra $sl(2,\mathbb{R})$.
-Other examples are related with solvable three dimensional real Lie algebras of Bianchi B class.
+The Darboux–Halphen system is an example of the Lie integrable system associated with the simple Lie algebra $sl(2,\mathbb{R})$.
+Other examples are related with solvable three dimensional real Lie algebras.